Node Scenarios

 If no per-machine addresses are specified, kraken attempts to use the BMC value in the BareMetalHost object.
 To list them, you can do ‘oc get bmh -o wide –all-namespaces’.
 If the BMC values are blank, you must specify them per-machine using the config option ‘bmc_addr’ as specified below.

 For per-machine settings, add a “bmc_info” section to the entry in the scenarios config.
 Inside there, add a configuration section using the node name.
 In that, add per-machine settings.
 Valid settings are ‘bmc_user’, ‘bmc_password’, and ‘bmc_addr’.
-See the example node scenario or the example below.

 Note